Bonnie Pointer: Career

 Reviewing her 1978 self-titled LP, Robert Christgau wrote in Christgau's Record Guide: Rock Albums of the Seventies (1981): "Thanks to (co-producer) Berry Gordy and the miracle of modern multitracking, Bonnie makes like the Marvelettes of your dreams for an entire side.
 People didn't conceive vocals this intricate and funky back in Motown's prime, much less overdub them single-larynxed, and the result is remakes that outdo the originals—by Brenda Holloway and the Elgins—and originals that stand alongside.
 The other side comprises originals of more diminutive stature co-written by (co-producer) Jeffrey Bowen."

 Pointer appeared on Soul Train on March 2, 1985 (Season 14, Episode 20).
 She still continued to perform, and reunited with her sisters on two occasions: when the group received a star on the Hollywood Walk of Fame in 1994, and during a Las Vegas performance in 1996 singing "Jump (for My Love)".
 At the beginning of 2008, she embarked on a European tour, and was working on her autobiography.
 Pointer performed at the Trump Taj Mahal in Atlantic City on Saturday, October 25, 2008.
 Pointer also starred in Monte Hellman's 2010 romantic thriller Road to Nowhere.

 Personal life and death

-In 1978, Pointer married Motown Records producer Jeffrey Bowen.
-They separated in 2004, and officially divorced in 2016.
+In 1980, Pointer married Motown producer Jeffrey Bowen.
+They separated in 2004, filed for divorce in 2014, and officially divorced in 2016.

-Due to ten years of alcoholic liver disease and cirrhosis, Pointer died from a cardiac arrest at her home in Los Angeles on June 8, 2020, at the age of 69.
+Due to ten years of alcoholic liver disease and cirrhosis, Pointer died from cardiac arrest at her home in Los Angeles on June 8, 2020, at the age of 69.